 North America’s finest noble animals can be found in this area of the Zoo.
 Honor the United States’ National Mammal, the bison, and visit the National Bird, the Zoo’s rescued Northern bald eagle.
 Just outside of the exhibits lie dozens of oyster restoration beds and a beautiful fountain pond where wild geese and cranes can be found resting.

 Slither into the World of Reptiles and Friends to meet animals big and small, scaly slimy and even furry.
 From seahorses to venomous snakes, vibrant frogs to multi-colored monitors, there’s an animal to suit everyone’s fancy.
-Watch lizards crawl, monkeys climb, snakes sense with their tongues and even immerse yourself in the floor-to-ceiling crocodile marsh!
+Watch lizards crawl, monkeys climb, birds jetting by, snakes sense with their tongues and even immerse yourself in the floor-to-ceiling crocodile marsh!

 The Farm has the biggest variety of animals at the Zoo.
 Farm animals, as well as exotic creatures from all over the world can be found here.
 The ZooFarm isn’t just for kids, it’s for people of all ages who love to interact with all types of cute animals!
 Moo with the cows, feel the fuzzy fur of a sheep or the thick hair of a pig, watch the cavies jump, check out what’s inside the rodent barn, and during the summer, brush your favorite goats in the goat yard!
 Be sure to be cautious, these animals love nibbling on just about anything, including fingers!